Representing Structured Semigroups on Etale Groupoid Bundles: Motivation

 As usual, we call $B\subseteq G$ a \emph{bisection} or \emph{slice} of a groupoid $G$ if the source and range maps $\mathsf{s},\mathsf{r}:G\rightarrow G^0$ are injective on $B$ or, equivalently, if $BB^{-1}\cup B^{-1}B\subseteq G^0$, where $B^{-1}=\{b^{-1}:b\in B\}$ and $AB=\{ab:a\in A\text{ and }b\in B\}$.

 A \emph{topological groupoid} is a groupoid $G$ with a topology which makes the inverse $g\mapsto g^{-1}$ and product $(g,h)\mapsto gh$ continuous (on $G^2$).
-A topological groupoid is \emph{\'etale} if the source $\mathsf{s}$ (and hence the range $\mathsf{r}$ and product too) is also an open map (which, in particular, implies that the units $G^0=\mathsf{s}[G]$ form an open subset).
+A topological groupoid is \emph{\'etale} if the source $\mathsf{s}$ (and hence the range $\mathsf{r}$ and product too) is also an open map, i.e. $\mathsf{s}$ maps open subsets of $G$ to open subsets of $G$ (which, in particular, implies that the units $G^0=\mathsf{s}[G]$ form an open subset).
 Equivalently, a topology makes a groupoid \'etale precisely when the open bisections

 form both a basis for the topology of $G$ and an inverse semigroup under pointwise products $(A,B)\mapsto AB$ and inverses $B\mapsto B^{-1}$ (see \cite[Theorem 5.18]{Resende2007} and \cite[Proposition 6.6]{BiceStarling2018}).
 This characterisation suggests that \'etale groupoids are natural structures on which to represent inverse semigroups.